“Encourage innovation. Change is our lifeblood, stagnation our death knell.” – David Ogilvy

 Ogilvy is an agency on the move.
 After several acquisitions and an identity change, the group wanted to make some organizational improvements.
-It considered relocating but ultimately decided to optimize its existing offices, located in a neighborhood whose character gives the agency a strategic edge.
-Securing an adjacent space made it possible to proceed with the project.
+It considered relocating but ultimately decided that optimizing its existing offices was the best move.
+Located in a neighbourhood whose character gives the agency a strategic edge, securing an adjacent space made it possible to proceed with the project.

 Innovative and classic notes in balance